kanewilliams/Data-Explorer/README.md

-(WIP)
+*NOTE: Still a Work-in-progress*

-Data Explorer is a web application designed for quickly exploring CSV datasets, made entirely in R shiny and other R packages.
+**Data Explorer is a web application designed for quickly exploring CSV datasets, made entirely with R shiny + other R packages.**

 It provides various tools for data visualization, summary statistics, and exploratory data analysis, and was inspired by an assignment I had in (DATA423: Data Science in Industry) at the University of Canterbury, New Zealand.

+## Screenshots

 ![image](https://github.com/user-attachments/assets/bb52b04c-40b1-4a67-b858-55d8f8b5e9b0)